 Geoff and Kelly are empty nesters with two in college (Auburn and Mississippi State) and one graduated from college (Birmingham-Southern).
 “Life changed dramatically for us once the kids left,” he tells us.
 “It’s a new and exciting stage of life!”

-He loves sports, lifting weights, running, hiking, reading.
+He loves sports, fishing, off-roading, hiking, reading.
 He is passionate about preaching the word and helping people grow in their faith.

 What is a Vestry?